Graduate Trainees

 Doctoral Student since 2021

-Alexandra “Alex” Svetlik is from Georgetown, Texas and graduated from King University in Bristol, Tennessee in 2021.
+Alexandra “Alex” Svetlik is from Georgetown, Texas, and graduated from King University in Bristol, Tennessee in 2021.
 She graduated with a BS in Biology and a minor in Chemistry, whilst playing for King University Women’s Soccer Team.
-During her time at King University she spent two years conducting research with C. elegans.
+During her time at King University, she spent two years conducting research with C. elegans.
 Specifically, she investigated the protective effects of nicotine on the neurodegeneration of C. elegans when exposed to the pesticide mancozeb.
-Alex is a Texas A&M University HEEP Fellow.
-In her spare time, Alex likes to watch tv, hang out with friends, and continues to play sports such as, soccer, tennis, and frisbee golf.
+Alex is conducting research in Natalie Johnson’s lab.
+Alex’s research focuses on arsenic biomarkers in vulnerable populations: role of bladder and lung-derived extracellular vesicles.
+In her spare time, Alex likes to watch TV, hang out with friends, read, and continue to play sports such as soccer, tennis, and frisbee golf.

 Devin Teri